swri-robotics/sem-apc-carla-interface/README.md

 ROS package to interface with CARLA topics and set up the CARLA simulation environment.

-ROS Version: `ROS1 Noetic`
+ROS Version: `ROS2 Humble`

 ## Running the Interface
 After cloning the package into your ROS workspace src directory and building your workspace, launch the interface with:

-`roslaunch carla_shell_bridge main.launch`
+`ros2 launch carla_shell_bridge main.launch.py`

 ## Configuring CARLA
 Below is a list of all the different parameters that can be chnage to configure the CARLA simulator to help test different scenarios or performance.
-The parameters can be changed in `carla_interface/launch/main.launch`
+The parameters can be changed in `carla_interface/config/carla_config.yaml`

 ### Server Connection Parameters: